QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 **3. Route packets from the FirewallVM to the VM**

 For the following example, we use the fact that the physical interface of sys-firewall, facing sys-net, is eth0.
-Furthermore, we assume that the target VM running the web server has the IP address 10.137.0.xx and that the IP adress of sys-firewall is 10.137.1.z.
+Furthermore, we assume that the target VM running the web server has the IP address 10.137.0.xx and that the IP address of sys-firewall is 10.137.1.z.

 In the sys-firewall VM's Terminal, code a natting firewall rule to route traffic on its outside interface for the service to the qube